hidayahmsabah/space-tourism/README.md

 - See hover states for all interactive elements on the page
 - View each page and be able to toggle between the tabs to see new information

-The original challenge mentioned that it is a single page website, but I wanted to try my hands at creating a single page website.
+The original challenge mentioned that it is a multi-page website, but I wanted to try my hands at creating a single-page website.

 ### Screenshot